-- 1. Written assignments are to be submitted directly to me in hard copy form.
-I will not accept electronic copies.
-It is the student's responsibility to retain a copy of ALL assignments submitted for grading; in the unlikely event of theft or loss, a duplicate copy must be available upon request. - 2.
+- 1. Written assignments are to be uploaded to Moodle AND submitted directly to me in hard copy form.
+I will not consider assignments to be submitted until both conditions are met. - 2.
 Written assignments are to be submitted on time.
-This means that they are due
+This means that they are due by the beginning of class on the scheduled date.
+Late assignments will incur a penalty of